The Brighter-Fatter Effect in the JWST MIRI Si:As IBC detectors I. Observations, impact on science, and modelling: Modeling

-In Fig.~\ref{fig:poisson_ccd_bf_tests}, we show five simulation run steps where 1, 15, 40, 55, and 85 times N=20,000 tracers were injected into the model, distributed over a 2D Gaussian profile.
-In the left column of plots the level of debiasing at each pixel is shown.
+In Fig.~\ref{fig:poisson_ccd_bf_tests}, we show five simulation run steps, specifically, run number 0, 10, 25, 45, and 75. \texttt{NumElec}=45,000 photoelectrons are produced in the model at each step.
+The photoelectrons are distributed over a 2D Gaussian profile.
+In total we ran the simulation with 125 steps, which took 50 hours (2 days) real time on a single core of a Macbook Pro with a 2.3 GHz Intel Core i9 processor and 16 GB of RAM.
+The value of \texttt{NumElec} was defined such that we would get a similar $\Delta DN$ level as the green ramp in the bottom right panel of Fig.~\ref{fig:bfe_signature_imager} (the value of \texttt{NumElec} was determined by manual inspection; running an optimization using the simulations was too costly in terms of time).
+In the left column of plots in Fig.~\ref{fig:poisson_ccd_bf_tests}, the level of debiasing at each pixel is shown.
 In the middle column we show where each produced photoelectron lands on the geometric grid.
 In the right column the photoelectron paths are tracked from their creation site down to the pixels (the code does this in both x- and y-directions but we only plot the paths in the detector x-direction).
 The paths are overplotted on the concentration of holes in the infrared-active layer, which probes the areas of depletion and undepletion in the layer.
 The rows of plots go from lower debiasing in the top row to higher debiasing in the bottom row.